justmejulian/markdoc/__tests__/test.md

 Lists
 (In this example, leading and trailing spaces are shown with with dots: ⋅)

 1. First ordered list item
 2. Another item

 * Unordered sub-list.

 1. Actual numbers don't matter, just that it's a number
 1. Ordered sub-list
-4. And another item.
+1. And another item.

 Unordered list

-- Or minuses
+* Or minuses
-  - more
+  * more

 ## Links

 There are two ways to create links.

 [I'm an inline-style link](https://www.google.com)

 [I'm an inline-style link with title](https://www.google.com "Google's Homepage")

-[I'm a reference-style link][Arbitrary case-insensitive reference text]
+[I'm a reference-style link][arbitrary case-insensitive reference text]

 [I'm a relative reference to a repository file](../blob/master/LICENSE)